Stevia vs. Erythritol: Which Sugar Alternative Is Best?

 Sources

-- Stevia comes from a natural source, poses no health risks, and is a potent sugar substitute.
+• Stevia comes from a plant-based source, is not associated with health risks for most people, and is a potent sugar substitute.